haleyelder/100-days-of-code/log4.md

 start date: September 23, 2021, prospective end date: January 1, 2022

+### 11: Oct 3
+- started the notebook written explanation and leaving week 5 lecture for tomorrow, i'm sure it's goin to be info heavy again..

+### 10: Oct 2
+- wlked through an explanation after getting the problem start and did the checks for recover, no issues!

 ### 9: Oct 1
 - looked at the requirements again but saving it for tomorrow/later...Friday brain